 - Appreciates hope of new way of life

-- Develops new interest and new circle of friends
+- Develops new interest and a new circle of friends

 - Group therapy continues